 A 30-minute drive from Taormina, the Alcantara gorge, and the river represent a geological Marvel.
 The black walls of the Canyon of the Alcantara are more than 30 meters high and are no more than 2-4 meters wide.

 These gorges' peculiarity lies in its walls' amazing shapes, resulting from three lava flows from Mount Etna.
 The Alcantara river's water is cold, usually around 9-11 degrees Celcius, but this does not stop people from enjoying a refreshing swim.

-Among the many activities to enjoy at the botanical park of the Alcantara, we recommend the adventurous Body Rafting, that goes in the heart of the canyon and to venus's pool if you want more info's check our guide about the best excursion at the Alcantara Gorge or our guide about the beautiful Alcantara valley.
+Among the many activities to enjoy at the botanical park of the Alcantara, we recommend the adventurous Body Rafting, that goes in the heart of the canyon and to venus's pool if you want more info's check our Alcantara gorge Guide or our guide about the beautiful Alcantara valley.

 10 The Mount Etna Volcano

 If there is a place that anybody traveling in Sicily must visit, that place is Mount etna.
 This active Volcano rises from the depths of the mediterranean sea and reaches an altitude of 3340 meters.
 It offers plenty of tours and activities to explore its lush, forest, the active craters at the summit, and the many lava deserts.
 The drive from Taormina it's just 50 minutes, and you'll find yourself in a lush pine forest surmounted from a series of craters.
 Like the north slopes, the south side can be discovered through mountain bike tours, Trekking excursions, and quad adventure.
 See our article on the best excursions on Mount Etna.